 3. What is the preferred hog hunts weapon for hunting?

-For all guns we have a 3 round rule; 1 in the chamber and no more than 2 in the magazine regardless of it's size.
-Pistols, bows, and crossbows are also effective.
+For all guns, we have a 3 round rule; 1 in the chamber and no more than 2 in the magazine regardless of its size.
+Bows, and crossbows are also effective.

 4. What Hog Hunting Dates are available?

 Our calendar (located on the hog hunting page) provides all the available dates.

 5. Where do I sign-in once I’ve purchased my hunt?